Observation of partonic collectivity via $p_{\rm T}$-differential radial flow fluctuations in Au+Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV: Results and Discussion

-In Fig.~\ref{fig:auau_nonscaled}, we display the radial flow observable, $v_{0}(p_{\rm T})$ for identified hadrons ($\pi^{\pm}$, $K^{\pm}$, and $p+\overline{p}$) in Au+Au collisions at $\sqrt{s_{\rm NN}} = 200$~GeV, obtained from \texttt{AMPT} String Melting simulations for central (0-20\%) and semi-central (20-40\%) class.
+In Fig.~\ref{fig:auau_nonscaled}, we display the radial flow observable, $v_{0}(p_{\rm T})$ for identified hadrons ($\pi^{\pm}$, $K^{\pm}$, and $p+\overline{p}$) in Au+Au collisions at $\sqrt{s_{\rm NN}} = 200$~GeV, obtained from \texttt{AMPT-SM} simulations for \textit{central} (0-20\%) and \textit{mid-central} (20-40\%) class.
 The observable is calculated using the subevent method with $\eta_{\rm gap}$ = 0.4 to minimize the short-range non-flow correlations.
 A clear mass ordering is observed at lower-$p_{\rm T}$ ($p_{\rm T} \leq 2$ GeV/\textit{c}), while a characteristic baryon–meson crossover emerges at intermediate $p_{\rm T}$ ($2\leq p_{\rm T} \leq 3$ GeV/\textit{c}).
 These features are consistent with expectations from collective radial expansion of the produced medium.
-The trends align with measurements at $\sqrt{s_{\rm NN}} = 5.02$ TeV by ALICE~\cite{alice2025} and with hydrodynamic model calculations~\cite{du2025}.\\
+The trends align with measurements at $\sqrt{s_{\rm NN}} = 5.02$ TeV by ALICE~\cite{acharya2026alice} and with hydrodynamic model calculations~\cite{du2026}.

-To further probe the collective nature of particle emission, the dependence of $v_{0}(p_{\rm T})$ on transverse kinetic energy $(m_{\rm T}-m_{\rm 0})$ is studied, which provides a stringent test of the mass-ordering observed at low $p_{\rm T}$.
+To further probe the collective nature of particle emission, the dependence of $v_{0}(p_{\rm T})$ on transverse kinetic energy $(m_{\rm T}-m_{\rm 0})$ is studied, which provides a stringent test of the mass-ordering observed at low-$p_{\rm T}$.
 Fig.~\ref{fig:auau_mTminusm0_nonscaled} shows $v_{0}(p_{\rm T})$ plotted against $(m_{\rm T}-m_{0})$ for the 0-20\% and 20-40\% centrality classes in Au+Au collisions at $\sqrt{s_{\rm NN}}= 200$ GeV.
-An approximate mass scaling is observed at lower $(m_{\rm T}-m_{0})$ (up to about 1 GeV/$c^{2}$), while a clear meson–baryon separation emerges at higher $(m_{\rm T}-m_{\rm 0})$.
+An approximate mass scaling is observed at lower-$(m_{\rm T}-m_{0})$ (up to about 1 GeV/$c^{2}$), while a clear meson-baryon separation emerges at higher $(m_{\rm T}-m_{\rm 0})$.
 This behavior is consistent with hydrodynamic-like pressure gradients developed in the early partonic phase, as captured by the \texttt{AMPT-SM} framework.